honzi/OS/README.md

 A custom OS, probably maybe written in NASM assembly for x86 PCs.

-On Linux, you can set it up by running linux-buildosimg.sh:
+On Linux, you can run `linux-buildosimg.sh` to create `os.img`:

     sh linux-buildosimg.sh

-...and run the created os.img file using your favorite virtual machine software.
+Run `os.img` by using your favorite virtual machine software.